intel-lab-lkp/linux/Documentation/virt/kvm/x86/msr.rst

 	steal:
 		the amount of time in which this vCPU did not run, in nanoseconds.
+This includes the time during which the host is suspended.
+However, the case where the host suspends during a VM migration might not be correctly accounted.
 Time during which the vcpu is idle, will not be reported as steal time.

 	preempted:
 		indicate the vCPU who owns this struct is running or